FAQ

 Each search that has not already been cached is saved in RAM for 30 days.
 The idea is that the more searches performed, the larger and more substantial the cached results become, therefore aiding with privacy.

 All searches will be stored hashed with a secret in a cache.
-When you perform a search the cache will be checked first, before determining whether a direct call to Google should be made.
+When you perform a search the cache will be checked first, before determining whether a direct call to Google or Brave Search should be made.
 Each time the Leta application is restarted (due to an upgrade, or new version) server side, a new secret hash is generated, meaning that all previous search queries are no longer visible to Leta

 What could potentially be a unique search would become something that many other users would also search for.